 Sanatan Sangeet Puraskar from Sangeet Sanskriti,

-Titled Asthana Vidwan of Govt. of Tamil Nadu in July 1984, Kanchi Kamakoti Peetam on October 1, 1990, Pillayarpatti Temple on 27 August 1995,
+Titled Asthana Vidwan (at age 15), of the state of Tamil Nadu in July 1984, Kanchi Kamakoti Peetam on 1 October 1990, at Sringeri, at Kalahasti Temple, at Mantralaya Raghavendra Mutt in 2006, Pillayarpatti Temple on 27 August 1995,

 Raja-Lakshmi Award for 1985 from Sri Raja-Lakshmi Foundation, Chennai,

 Sangeetha Bala Bhaskara by Sangeetha Kalanidhi M.S.
-Subbulakshmi,
+Subbulakshmi in 1995,

 National Citizen's Award, 1991 by The President of India,